 Utilizing Google (in ECM CORP POOL), the Investigator will conduct Due Diligence on the Counterparty(ies), including into their occupation (for individuals) / nature of business (for entities)

-Print Screen for all websites used for due-diligence and save the files as “[Counterparty Name]_Due Diligence_[Description]_[DD.MM.YYYY]
+Print Screen for all websites used for due-diligence and save the files as “Due Diligence_[Description]_ [Counterparty Name]_ [MM.DD.YYYY]

 Record results in the Counterparty Due Diligence under “Counterparty Occupation / Nature of Business” and selecting the most applicable NAICS code

 Include additional detail, as needed, in the corresponding free text field

+In searches, please include Counterparties in quotes (e.g. “John Smith”)

 Complete the counterparty’s geographic information (as available).
 Note that addresses can be identified in the transaction file, but since its’ a Lookback, the information may be out of date / not align with addresses identified through online due diligence.

-The Investigator will download the Google String Search results (PDF), found in XXXX
+The Investigator will download the Google String Search results (PDF), found in the Z Drive folder or where the PDF is saved.

 Upon downloading, the Investigator will review all results.
 Use the following factors to determine if an entry is a potential true match or false positive: